benetheking/maRketingscience/README.md

 ### look out for these improvements in the future:
 - introduction of "tsibble"s for the entire modelling workflow
 - new tidy modelling approach using "broom" to come
+- simulate_models() function(s) to find variable combinations by brute force - currently simulating more than 5000 marketing models per minute...